 09:00am – the WG convened and continued with Agenda Item 6.

-Dave Turnage presented his latest version of “Determination of technical requirements“ visio diagram.
+Dave Turnage presented his latest version of “Determination of technical requirements“ Visio diagram.
 This was discussed and amended to reflect the opinion of the WG.
-The Editor then inserted the final visio document into the text of para 1.3.1 of V-128.
+The Editor then inserted the final Visio document into the text of para 1.3.1 of V-128.
 Further editing followed.
 And the WG felt that an operational requirements section should be the first paragraph of 1.3.1.

 The operational requirements bullet point list was extracted from V-119 and pasted onto 1.3.1 and then discussed, reviewed, updated and edited.